Volunteer Befriending Service in Highland

 New referrals coming through for people with chronic respiratory illness and people in remote locations we have not yet been able to support

 The long term impact of this project will be to not only increase the number of people using this service, but also empower volunteers and encourage social cohesion through peer-support befriending.
-A distance model of befriending is a sustainable long term service appropriate to the needs of people in Highlands, owing to the geographic challenges they face.
+A distance model of befriending is a sustainable long term service appropriate to the needs of people in the Highland region, owing to the geographic challenges they face.
 With your help we can positively change lives both now and into the future.

-We identified a risk to our service is the recruitment and retention of volunteers.
+We identified a risk to our service as the recruitment and retention of volunteers.
 To combat this, we ask for a minimum commitment of 6 months volunteering from the outset.
 Our strategy for recruitment would actively involve existing volunteers, and a wide-ranging campaign for recruitment and retention using partnerships and relationships already in place.
 We also identified that on-going support from the co-ordinator helps to keep volunteers motivated and maintain retention.

 We will report back to donors through their preferred method of communication which will be identified when they make a donation to us.
-This could include updates by email or through our website and social media bulletins.
+This could include updates by email or through our website and social media updates.

 Budget - Project Cost: £24,372Loading graph....